The RACE Digital Marketing Planning Framework

 All of our guidance on Smart Insights from our blog posts to detailed guides and templates are structured according to RACE.
-This is a summary of some of the main activities which our guides, templates and free blog guidance cover - we have created an interactive version of this planning framework where you can click through to relevant sections on this diagram.
+This is a summary of some of the main activities which our guides, templates and free blog guidance cover.

 Of course, there are many more online marketing activities which are covered in our full sitemap of hub pages.

 Google Analytics has over 60 reports displaying many more metrics and that's before you start segmenting your audience...
 Other web analytics tools have more...
 This makes it difficult to know what to report; you have to identify your "critical few" Key Performance Indicators which you report on regularly to review performance and identify problems.
-Here we have suggested just 3 KPIs for each area which apply for a retail site.
+Here we have suggested just 3 KPIs for each area which applies to a retail site.
 We'll have more on these and related performance drive measures in later posts.

 Digital marketing today is not just about your website, and in fact it never has been, partnering with other sites and "swimming with the fishes" has always been important.